 Wattage: 140W

-Fellow is known for producing some of the best-looking coffee kit on the market, and its sleek and compact Opus grinder is no exception.
-Understated and intuitive, it comes with 41 grind settings, a volumetric dosing lid to help with measuring beans and a spouted catch to minimise mess.
+Understated and intuitive, the Opus grinder comes with 41 grind settings, a volumetric dosing lid to help with measuring beans and a spouted catch to minimise mess.
 We also love its smooth, rounded shape and textured panel across the top.

 We found the performance excellent: there was solid consistency across the board, with noticeable differences in texture between fine, medium and coarse grounds.
 The noise the Opus generated wasn't too intrusive, and the timings were accurate when measured on a stopwatch, too.